 In 1992, she moved on to a solo career and recorded hit singles such as “Why” and “Walking on Broken Glass.”

-Rod Stewart has sold over 250 million records worldwide, with ten albums at number one in the UK and 31 singles in the top ten.
+Popular for his raspy voice, Rod Stewart has sold over 250 million records worldwide, with 10 albums at #1 in the UK and 31 singles in the top ten.

 His breakthrough album was Every Picture Tells a Story in 1971, which topped the charts in the US, UK, and Australia.
 He received the 1993 Brit Award for Outstanding Contribution to Music and a Grammy Award for Best Traditional Pop Vocal Album in 2005.

-George Michael became a star as part of the musical duo Wham! with Andrew Ridgeley in 1981.
+Georgios Kyriacos Panayiotou—or George Michael, as he’s more popularly known—became a star as part of the musical duo Wham! with Andrew Ridgeley in 1981.

-He sold over 120 million records worldwide and won two Grammy Awards, three Brit Awards, and several others during his lifetime.
+In 1989, he was the best-selling musical artist with his debut solo album Faith, receiving Album of the Year at the Grammy Awards.
+He sold over 120 million records worldwide and won two more Grammy Awards, three Brit Awards, and several others during his lifetime.

 Most famously known for her role as Sandy in the musical film adaptation of Grease (1978), Olivia Newton-John had an extensive musical career.